 Tenure track faculty automatically have PI status.
-Students, staff, and non-tenure track faculty who want PI status to submit a grant proposal for external funding contact the Director of Research Support for information and to coordinate the request.
+Students, staff, and non-tenure track faculty who want PI status to submit a grant proposal for external funding are to contact the Director of the CPH Office of Research for information and to coordinate the request.
 Additional information on PI Status Eligibility is available on the OSU Office of Research site.

-The CPH Research Support Team facilitates the PI affiliations that are required for the grant submission systems, including requesting an eRA Commons ID for NIH submissions and a profile for Cayuse (i.e., the system used for many federal grant submissions).
+The CPH Office of Research facilitates the PI affiliations that are required for the grant submission systems, including creating an eRA Commons ID for NIH submissions and a profile for Cayuse (i.e., the system used for many federal grant submissions).

-Research Support Team
+CPH Office of Research Support

-Pls are assigned a GM on the CPH Research Support Team.
-The GM supports the PI by providing timelines, checklists, and guidance on the FOA to prepare for proposal submissions, adhering to the required timeline (Tables 1 or 2).
+Pls are assigned a GM in the CPH Office of Research.
+The GM supports the PI by providing timelines, checklists, and guidance on the FOA to prepare for proposal submissions, adhering to the required timeline (Table 1).
 The GM periodically reminds the PI of upcoming deadlines based on the timeline; the PI is responsible for meeting those deadlines.
-If the PI does not meet the deadlines, the Team may not be able to accommodate the proposal submission.
+If the PI does not meet the deadlines, the Office of Research may not be able to accommodate the proposal submission.

 If requested and available, the GM provides examples of documents.
-With the PI's input, the GM creates the budget.
-Once the PI finalizes the budget, the GM drafts the budget justification shell.
+With the Pl's input, the GM creates the budget.
+Once the Pl finalizes the budget, the GM drafts the budget justification shell.
 The GM collects the biosketches and any required subaward documents from the collaborators.
 The GM reviews all documents to ensure adherence to sponsor-specific formatting requirements, such as margins, font size, and page limits.
 The GM uploads the final documents, completes the online forms, and coordinates the release of the final submission to the SPO in OSP for review and submittal.
-Note that the Team cannot assist with writing or editing proposals or sections of proposals.
+Note that the grants team cannot assist with writing or editing proposals or sections of proposals.